MRCIEU/genotype-phenotype-map/README.md

 To make changes and test them, there is a `test pipeline`.
 1. Make updates to the `data/test_list.csv` file to include the data you want, be sure to ingest data from a different place than the real data lives
 2. Make your code changes
+3. Run the `./test_pipeline.sh` script (with an optional `--delete` flag for deleting existing test data)
-3. Run the `./test_pipeline.sh` script, which will save the data in
+    * This will save the data in `/local-scratch/projects/genotype-phenotype-map/test/data/`

 ## How it works